UVA Wise’s first Teaching in Appalachia Conference features novelist Silas House - NewsBreak

 Adult Services at Elizabethton Library features recurring monthly programs and special events

 ELIZABETHTON — The activities and events held at the Elizabethton/Carter County Public Library are not just for kids.
 Staff member Maryann Odom oversees the adult services and events at the library.
-These are not only geared to the needs and interests of adults, but include monthly events that reoccur each month.
-These events are: Coloring Connection; Tea Talk; Arts and Crafts: and Carter County Fiber Art Guild.
+These are not only geared to the needs and interests of adults, but include monthly reoccurring events — Coloring Connection; Tea Talk; Arts and Crafts; and Carter County Fiber Art Guild.

 The Mousetrap coming to Northeast State Nov.
 10-13